jeremyBanks/jeb/README.md

 - Data: https://stadia.st/-/skus.json
 - Code: https://github.com/stadians/stadians

-## Warning

 The data update process isn't entirely automated, so we're probably missing recent changes.

-## License

-All code in this repository is Copyright 2020 Stadians.dev Contributors and released under the [MIT License](https://opensource.org/licenses/MIT).

-By intentionally submitting code for inclusion in this repository, you agree to release it under the above license.

-The "Stadian Squirrel" icon is Copyright 2020 [illufinch](https://twitter.com/illufinch), and is only licensed for non-commercial use on stadians.dev, stadia.run, and stadia.st.

 Stadia store data, including product names, images, descriptions, and other metadata, may be copyrighted and/or trademarked by Google or other publishers.
 They are used here for non-commercial purposes assumed permitted as fair dealing.

-## Contributing

-Changes to the `./stadia.run` or `./stadia.st` subdirectories must be made in standalone commits that only modify one of those directories and do not touch anything else.
-(This is because we split those paths out with git-subtree to deploy them, and that works more smoothly with distinct commits.)
-This means we can't squash-merge PRs.

-### Warnings

-This repo and this code is a jumbled mess.
-I'll fix it up as I have time.

-Some of the scripts run on Linux, but others only run on MacOS Unix.

-### Design of stadia.run

 The goal for stadia.run is to be an extremely fast way to access your games.
 In service of that, `index.html` needs to include everything required to do that directly inline: styles, scripts, and micro thumbnail placeholders for game covers.
 Supplemental scripts and high-resolution images can be loaded later, but they shouldn't block any of the main interactions.